 Revolutionise your photography in just half a day

 If you’re reading this I’m pretty sure I know how it is.
-You’re frustrated by the photos you take of your children, but you’re too busy to add an evening course to your schedule.
+You’re frustrated by the photos you take but you’re too busy to add an evening course to your schedule.
 I hear this all the time!
-Join my fun and friendly beginners photography workshop in Cheshire for busy parents.
-I can teach you both the technical and artistic sides of photography, and will then guide you in practical exercises to hone your skills.
+At my friendly and accessible beginners photography workshop I will teach you both the technical and artistic sides of photography, and guide you in practical exercises to hone your skills.

 EXPOSURE - Understand what we mean by ISO, f-stops and shutter speeds, and the exposure triangle